Oneiromancy: Biblical

-In Acts 2:17, the apostle Peter quotes Joel 2:28, saying that because of the Spirit now out poured, "...your old men will dream dreams."
+In Acts 2:17, Peter the Apostle quotes Joel 2:28, saying that because of the Spirit now out poured, "...your old men will dream dreams."

 Medieval oneirocritic literature

 Āstika

 The pertinent material is included in the several Purāṇa-s, such as the Liṅga Purāṇa.

 Arabic

 Here, dreams about specific numbers or about reading specific chapters of the Qurʼan are among the chief subjects of prognostication.
 The most renowned of the Arabic texts of oneiromancy is the Great Book of Interpretation of Dreams, a 15th-century compilation of earlier scholarship.

 European

 Achmet is an adaptation of an Arabic book to the tastes of a European readership.

 Derived from older literature, modern dream-books are still in common use in Europe and the United States, being commonly sold along with good-luck charms.

 Japanese

 Sei Shonagon refers to having her dreams interpreted in The Pillow Book.

 The Taiheiki, a 14th-century war chronicle, portrays Emperor Godaigo selecting Kusunoki Masashige as the leader of his forces based on a portentous dream.